 Michael Caines, TLS Blog, October 2015

 Photography by Caspar Evans and Julie Mitchell.
-Fair assistants 2016: Peter Mitchell, Catherine Munger, Abby Stancliffe-Vaughan, Lloyd Smith and Ricky Taylor.
+Fair assistants: Peter Mitchell, Abby Stancliffe-Vaughan, Lloyd Smith and Ricky Taylor.

 “There are many things still to be done with